mdn/dom-examples/README.md

 Code examples that accompany various MDN DOM and Web API documentation pages.

+> [!NOTE]
+> You can include an example directly in MDN pages using [`{{EmbedLiveSample()}}` macros](https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Page_structures/Macros/Commonly_used_macros#code_samples) or regular Markdown code blocks.
+> These methods are simpler to maintain as the code lives beside the rest of the content.
+> Only add examples to this repository if your example doesn't easily run on MDN pages for technical or security reasons.

+## Repository contents

 - The "abort-api" directory contains an example of how to use the "Abort API" (aka [AbortSignal](https://dom.spec.whatwg.org/#interface-AbortSignal) and [AbortController](https://dom.spec.whatwg.org/#interface-abortcontroller)).
 [Run the example live](https://mdn.github.io/dom-examples/abort-api/).

 - The "audiocontext-setsinkid" directory contains an example of how to use the [`AudioContext.setSinkId()`](https://developer.mozilla.org/docs/Web/API/AudioContext/setSinkId) method and related features.
 [Run the example live](https://mdn.github.io/dom-examples/audiocontext-setsinkid/).